 Yet another of Sinan’s creations is the Melek Ahmet Pasha Mosque, though the marker on Google Maps was incorrect and I could never find it.
 (Perhaps it’s in the off-limits section of the city.)

 Built in 1530, Nebi Mosque, or the ‘Prophet’s Mosque’ features alternating black and white stripes of stone.
 The design, as you’ve surely noticed, is common all throughout Diyarbakır.
 It supposedly represents the White Sheep and Black Sheep Turcoman tribes which controlled much of eastern Anatolia around this time.

 Interestingly, the interior domes were clearly influenced by Ottoman-style mosques.

-Various sections of the mosque feature lines from the Hadith, or holy book containing Muhammed’s sayings.
+Various sections of the mosque feature lines from the Hadith, or holy book of Muhammad’s sayings.

 Ali Pasha Mosque

 Located in the southwest portion of the Old City, the Ali Pasha Mosque dates back to the 16th century and was named after an Ottoman governor.

 In addition to a mosque, the complex also contains a madrasa (school) and bath.
 While impressive on its own, there’s little to make it stand out from all the other mosques in Diyarbakır.